eddyK15501/eddyK15501/README.md

 - 👋 Hi, I’m @eddyK15501
-- 👀 I’m interested in ...just about anything you can think of.
+- 👀 I’m interested in...so many different things.
+You name it!
+I'm interested.
-- 🌱 I’m currently learning about the ever changing world of blockchains, as well as how to develop smart contracts.
+- 🌱 I’m currently learning how to develop smart contracts on the Ethereum blockchain.
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me ...edk1231@gmail.com

-- 📫 How to reach me ...
+Cheers!

 <!---
 eddyK15501/eddyK15501 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.